Orthodontics and TMJ Disorders

 FORWARD ROTATING MANDIBLE BACKWARD ROTATING MANDIBLE

-In many people, the downward and backward rotation of the mandible makes the framework of bones and teeth at the front of the face too long for the curtain of soft tissues hanging down from the top of the head to comfortably cover them, producing a characteristic gummy smile and visible strain in the muscles surrounding the mouth when they have to hold the lips closed to maintain a lip seal.
-The opening of the lips that occurs when the peri-oral muscles relax often results in habitual mouth breathing, because the open lips create an easy path for airway flow.
+The downward and backward rotation of the mandible can make the framework of bones and teeth at the front of the face too long for the curtain of soft tissues hanging down from the top of the head to comfortably cover them, producing a characteristic gummy smile and visible strain in the muscles surrounding the mouth when they have to close the lips to swallow.
+The opening of the lips that occurs when the muscles are relaxed creates an easy path for airway flow, often resulting in habitual mouth breathing.

 3. EXCESSIVE VERTICAL FACIAL GROWTH - A third facial growth pattern that is correlated with TMJ disorders and has become a common problem in modern children, primarily in those with weak jaw closing muscles, is excessive vertical lengthening of the whole face, both at the front and back of the mandible.
-It does not rotate down and back, it shifts downward.
+The mandible in these cases does not rotate down and back, it shifts straight downward, lengthening the whole face.

 TREATMENT